isomerpages/pmo-stratgroup/media-centre/press-releases/_posts/2024-08-18-post-Stronger Support for Working Parents with Enhanced Parental Leave Schemes From 1 April 2025.md

 Currently, eligible working fathers are entitled to two weeks of GPPL and may take an additional two weeks of GPPL, if their employers allow them to do so.
 Employers who grant the additional paternity leave on a voluntary basis will be reimbursed by the Government.

 <b>From 1 April 2025, the additional two weeks of voluntary GPPL will be made mandatory.
-Eligible working fathers with SC children born on or after 1 April 2025 will be entitled to four weeks of GPPL.</b> We encourage fathers to fully utilise their paternity leave to care for their newborn and to support their wives.
+Eligible working fathers with SC children born on or after 1 April 2025 will be entitled to four weeks of GPPL.</b> We encourage fathers to fully utilise their paternity leave to care for their newborns and to support their wives.

 <u><b>New Shared Parental Leave (SPL)</b></u>